Jameshin/AI_Airfoil_CFD/README.md

-# AI_Airfoil_CFD
+# AI_Airfoil_CFD collaborated by GIST (Prof. Seongim Choi, Wontae Hwang, Suhun Cho) Collaboaration
-This directory hold sequential and comparative techniques associated with machine learning to examine CFD and aerodynamics of various airfoils in the UIUC airfoil datasite.
+This repository hold sequential and comparative techniques associated with machine learning to examine CFD and aerodynamics of various airfoils in the UIUC airfoil datasite.

 -------------------------------------------------------------------------------